bidiaz101/my-pantry-log/README.md

 If any users run restuarants or have access to large quantities of food that they cannot sell, the site will also have info on the [Bill Emerson Good Samaritan Food Donation Act](https://www.fns.usda.gov/tefap/information-bill-emerson-good-samaritan-food-act) which states a food donor cannot be held legally liable for the "nature, age, packaging, or condition of apparently wholesome food."

-My Pantry Log uses a React frontend, Ruby on Rails for the backend, and Postgresql for creating the relational database.
+My Pantry Log uses a React frontend and Ruby on Rails for the backend.

 For suggestions on how to improve the application contact me at bidiaz101@gmail.com